godycnyama/DRVCAssessment/README.md

 1. **Prerequisites:**
    - [Visual Studio](https://visualstudio.microsoft.com/) installed on your system.
-   - [.NET Core SDK](https://dotnet.microsoft.com/download/dotnet) for building and running the project.
+   - [.NET Core SDK 7](https://dotnet.microsoft.com/download/dotnet) for building and running the project.

 2. **Clone the repository:**
    ```bash